 Written by Jasmine Boatwright

-Being black in America has never been easy.
+Being Black in America has never been easy.
 For years we have been subjected to public disrespect, violence, lack of opportunities, and disregard of our lives from those paid to support us.
-Breonna Taylor, Sandra Bland Tamir Rice Trayvon Martin George Floyd are only a handful of those killed by those paid to support us.
+Breonna Taylor, Sandra Bland, Tamir Rice, Trayvon Martin, and George Floyd are only a handful of those killed by those paid to support us.
 Injustice has been a walking reality for Blacks in America beyond the police departments, it’s everywhere.
 Black people have been mistreated by our judges and legal officials, doctors, nurses, landlords, gas station workers, and liquor store owners, just to name a few.
 This type of racism and bias has always been ingrained as a way of life in America.

 Below are some ways to support during this time beyond educating yourself and posting on social media.
 Here are a few other things that you can do: